RESPONSIBLE GAMING - gambling addiction and the protection of minors

-This addresses really sensitive data about players, namely personal and financial information.
+This addresses very sensitive data about players, namely personal and financial information.
 Casinos should make sure that they are processing payments only with secure and reliable payment solutions (platforms or e-wallets).

-Gambling problem, gambling addiction, compulsive gambling and gambling disorder are the most common terms used to describe a person who is showing an uncontrollable urge to gamble more and more, overlooking the negative aspects that this might bring to his life.
+Gambling problem, gambling addiction, compulsive gambling and gambling disorder are the most common terms used to describe a person who is showing an uncontrollable urge to gamble more and more, overlooking the negative aspects that this might bring to his or her life.
 A number of studies have shown that addicted gamblers are particularly motivated by the possibility of winning.
-While most of the players take up gambling when looking for a fun pastime, others may see it as a means of generating income.
-And this is where things can go wrong.
+While most players take up gambling when looking for a fun pastime, others may see it as a means of generating income – and this is where things can go wrong.

-We all see advertisements warning us that gambling should not be looked at as a source of income, but should be used recreationally, being aware of the risks.
-A number of studies concluded that problem gamblers not only see this as an income-generating activity, but they overestimate the likelihood of winning which leads them to spend excessively.
+We all see advertisements warning us that gambling should not be looked at as a source of income, but should be used for fun and by taking all of the risks into account.
+A number of studies concluded that gamblers for whom this is a problem not only see gambling as an income-generating activity, but they also overestimate the likelihood of winning, which leads them to spend excessively.